 I had a friend with this problem...she had to get her child's hair cut really short all over and it took most of it out....the only thing that worked somewhat was baking soda...the only thing safe to use really.

 My son purposely marked his hair for spirit at a swim meet.
 I was trying to figure out how to get it out, but the problem took care of itselt.
-The next time he went swimming it was gone.
-I don't know if it was the chlorine or the sun or a combination, but it was gone :)

 I've tried everything but it still won't come out